 In the context of the No Surprises Act, a surprise medical bill is defined as, “an unexpected bill from a health care provider or facility that occurs when a covered person receives medical services from a provider or facility that, usually unknown to the participant, beneficiary, or enrollee, is a nonparticipating provider or facility with respect to the individual’s coverage.”

-When could surprise billing occur?
+When could this occur?

 Surprise billing could occur in either emergency or non-emergency settings.
 In an emergency setting, a person is supposed to go to the nearest emergency room.
-In some instances, even if they go to an in-network facility, they could unknowingly be treated by out-of-network providers.
+In some instances, even if they go to an in-network facility, they could unknowingly be treated by out-of-network providers and therefore out-of-network costs.
 For non-emergency care, a person may use an in-network facility or provider, but other providers involved in care could be out-of-network.
 In either case, the person may not be able to ensure each provider is in-network.
 So when the bills from out-of-network providers or facilities come, they are charged out-of-network rates as well as possibly being balance billed.

 Susan needs surgery so she selects an in-network facility to have the procedure.
 Little did she know that the anesthesiologist and radiologist involved in her care were both out-of-network.
 Therefore, both providers billed Susan at the out-of-network rate, which was significantly higher than the in-network rate.
-In addition, she was billed the additional amount not covered by her group health plan.
+In addition, she was billed the additional amount not covered by her employee health plan.